afomi/yours-wallet/README.md

 #### Contributing 🙌

-If you'd like to contribute to Yours Wallet's development check out [contributing](CONTRIBUTING.md).
+If you'd like to contribute to the development of Yours Wallet, check out [contributing](CONTRIBUTING.md).

 ## Issues, Bugs, and Feature Requests